viklund/courses/r_programming/1611/Exercises/DataTypes.md

 </div>

-# Introduction<a id="orgheadline4"></a>
+# Introduction<a id="orgheadline2"></a>

-There are several different data structured that are commonly used in
-R. The different data structures can be seen as different ways to organise data.
-In this exercise we will focus on vectors that are the base data structure in R and will also get on overview of the key data types (modes) that are found in R. At the end of this exercise you should
+There are set of data modes used in R. The mode of a variable will for example determine what kind of operators that can be done on it.
+At the end of this exercise you should know:
-know:

--   What are the data types commonly used in R.
+-   What are the data types commonly used in R and how to create them
--   What is a vector.
--   How to create vectors in an interactive R session.
--   How one can use R functions to determine the structure and mode of an vector.
--   What basic operators you can find in R
+-   Use some basic operators in R
--   Howto subset vector using both indexes and operators.
--   Try some of the built-in functions in R.
+-   Understand how R coerce data if needed
+-   Basic text manipulations

 ## Data types<a id="orgheadline1"></a>